lancedb/lance/README.md

 <center>SELECT predict(‘resnet’, image) FROM dataset</center>

-Lance is an Arrow compatible data format and DuckDB extension designed to help you explore, get insights and use machine-learning on your large-scale visual data, such as video, images, point clouds, audio natively.
+Lance is an Arrow and DuckDB compatible extension designed to help you explore, get insights and use machine-learning on your large-scale visual data, such as video, images, point clouds, audio natively.

 Lance is deep learning for humans.